Benchmarking my portfolio

 At the end of the day, I think monitoring your portfolio against a benchmark can help you understand if the portfolio you’ve designed will meet your long-term investment objectives, but more importantly call out any market underperformance for the financial advice you’re paying for.

-Another issue with benchmarking is the time period selected.
-Meaning, critics of this post will likely point out five years is too short to suggest any meaningful success for my portfolio.
+- Benchmarking is a lagging indicator.
+Some critics of this post will likely point out five years is too short to suggest any meaningful success for my portfolio.
 That’s fine.
-However with 20 years of benchmarking data, that’s a longer period.
-If I find out I’ve underperformed the Canadian market significantly over that period, then it’s too late really for my portfolio.
+However with 20 years of benchmarking data, that’s a longer period, but if I find out I’ve significantly underperformed the Canadian market over that period, then it’s too late really for my portfolio.
 I’ll be in retirement.

 When it comes to investing, investors need to remember they are playing a zero-sum game.